 iTunes: The most successful online music store

-“With over 25 million songs purchased and downloaded to date, the iTunes Music Store is hands-down the most successful online music store,” Steve Jobs said in a statement at the time.
+“With over 25 million songs purchased and downloaded to date, the iTunes Music Store is hands-down the most successful online music store,” Apple CEO Steve Jobs said in a statement at the time.
 “Music fans are buying and downloading almost 1.5 million songs per week from the iTunes Music Store, which is a rate of 75 million songs per year.”

 The iTunes Music Store circa 2003 offered what seems today a comparatively paltry music catalog “of more than 400,000 songs,” priced at 99 cents each.
 These came from all five major music companies and more than 200 independent labels.

 Apple also celebrated selling more than $1 million worth of iTunes online gift certificates and top-up allowances since introducing them a couple of months earlier in October.